pajlada/pajbot-installers/pajbot1/README.md

 # pajbot1 installer

-## Only Ubuntu 18.04 LTS is supported
+## Only Ubuntu 18.04 and above are tested to work

 ### The script will overwrite nginx.conf and deletes the default vhost conf file